What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 Email Archiving vs. Email Backup

-Email journaling isn’t the only process people mistake email archiving for — there’s also a common misconception that email archiving and email backup are one in the same.
+Email journaling isn’t the only process people mistake for email archiving — there’s also a common misconception that email archiving and email backup are one and the same.
 Although the two are closely related, there are some key distinctions.

 A backup is a snapshot of everything in your email database at a given point in time, designed to help organizations restore email data to its previously saved state in the event of an incident.
 Only one snapshot can exist at any given point in time, so any time a new backup is created, the previous version is discarded and replaced.
 This means if an email is accidentally deleted or corrupted and a new backup is made before it can be recovered, those emails will be lost forever.
 Email backups also typically require substantial storage capacity.